How To Create Your Own Sacred Cacao Ceremony

 My first experience with a cacao ceremony was about 8 years ago.
 I had no idea what I was getting into, just went to a ritual to support my girlfriend because she didn't want to go alone.
 Fortunately, we were educated on cacao BEFORE the ceremony, so I knew (or so I thought) what to expect.

-During my yoga teacher training in Peru, I was fortunate to have the opportunity to taste the cacao in the most authentic, pure form with it ancestral roots reaching to the depths of my soul.
+During my yoga teacher training in Peru, I was fortunate to have the opportunity to taste cacao in the most authentic, pure form with its ancestral roots reaching the depths of my soul.
 I was able to learn on a deeper level the power of cacao and why it is so sacred.
-It was from this month long journey that I made cacao a permanent part of my at home rituals and share it with my private groups.
+It was from this month-long journey that I made cacao a permanent part of my at-home rituals and share it with my private groups.

 I have included an article that I feel best describes how you can create your own sacred ceremony.
 I'd love to hear your feedback - have you ever participated in a cacao ceremony?
 How was it for you?

 Original post - https://www.casadekarma.com.au/how-to-cacao-ceremony/ AUGUST 10, 2017 by MONA MOON